FAQ

 What are the licensing costs?

-At the time of writing, DA is available to all Edge Delivery customers as an early-access technology preview.
+At the time of writing, DA is available to all Edge Delivery customers.

 Does this mean AEM authoring tools (Touch UI, Universal Editor, etc.) go away?